NaveenKondreddy/crime-track/README.md

 2. Enter a search term related to crime title or location
 3. Click the search button to filter the results
 4. Click "Reset" to clear the search and show all crimes again

-## Known Issues and Future Enhancements

-### Known Issues
-- The API endpoint for crime submission (`/api/submit-crime`) returns a 404 error and needs to be updated to match the defined routes
-- Form validation on the client side is minimal and should be enhanced
-- No authentication system is currently implemented

 ### Future Enhancements
 1. **User Authentication**